FAQ - Employee Clinic

 Is the Employee Clinic separate from Student Health Services?

 Yes, the Employee Clinic has its own space within the Health Services Center, including its own waiting room.
-When you enter the Health Services Center, proceed down the hallway, past the Pharmacy to the Employee Clinic.
-When construction of the Peter T. Paul Building is complete, there will be a separate entrance for the Employee Clinic at the back of the Health Services Center facing the Peter T. Paul Building.
+There is a separate entrance for the Employee Clinic at the back of the Health Services Center facing the Peter T. Paul Building.

 Who provides medical care at the Employee Clinic?

-You will be greeted and checked in at the clinic by either Carol Merkle, LPN or Medical Assistant Kathy Spiers.
-You will be seen by one of the physicians, Dr. Gladi Porsche or Dr. Gerald Collins, or one of four Nurse Practitioners: Denise Cingolani, APRN, Adult Nurse Practitioner; Pat Campbell, APRN, Adult Nurse Practitioner; Debra Learmonth, APRN, Family Nurse Practitioner; Gayle, Sutton, APRN, Family Nurse Practitioner or Gail Wingate, APRN, Family Nurse Practitioner.
+You will be greeted and checked in at the clinic by a clinical support staff member.
+You will be seen by one of the physicians, Dr. Gladi Porsche or Dr. Gerald Collins, or one of four Nurse Practitioners: Pat Campbell, APRN, Adult Nurse Practitioner; Debra Learmonth, APRN, Family Nurse Practitioner; Gayle, Sutton, APRN, Family Nurse Practitioner or Gail Wingate, APRN, Family Nurse Practitioner.
 The clinician you see may vary depending on the day and time you go to the clinic.

 Do I have to use the Employee Clinic

 The Employee Clinic is a way to get convenient, often same day service during the workday, allowing you to receive care on the Durham campus.
 The clinic does not replace your current primary health care provider and you are not required to use the clinic.